An unflappable Irish widow resolves to carry on no matter what and keep her loved ones safe under her watchful eye…

 Sweet Wine of Youth: A Historical Trilogy

-I’m excited to bring you the first and second volumes of my trilogy set during and after the First World War, an epoch of unprecedented violence and social change.
+I’m excited to bring you my complete trilogy set during and after the First World War, an epoch of unprecedented violence and social change.
 I invite you to join in the exploration of lives dramatically impacted by the bloody, long war.
 Through my vivid characters and rich historical settings, I hope that you’ll be drawn into the compelling struggle.

 None of Us the Same: